-As of Monday, October 29 total oil product stocks in Fujairah stood at 18.764 million barrels.
+As of Monday, September 23 total oil product stocks in Fujairah stood at 18.764 million barrels.
 Stocks fell by 911,000 barrels or 4.6% week on week mainly on a large dip in heavy residue.

 Stocks of light distillates were up by 168,000 barrels, reflecting a rise of 2.8 % week on week to 6.101 million barrels.
 Sentiment in the East of Suez gasoline market remained strong as the fallout from the September 14 attacks on Saudi crude facilities impacts refined product supply.
 According to Saudi energy minister Prince Abdulaziz bin Salman, Saudi crude production remains below normal levels, leading to a drop of around 1 million b/d in refining throughput.
 European gasoline has seen steady arbitrage outflows to plug shortfalls in Middle East supply.
 More than six Long Range ships have already been fixed to move naphtha and gasoline cargoes from Europe to Asia this week, Platts reported earlier.
 The FOB Singapore 92 RON gasoline crack against front-month ICE Brent crude futures was heard early Wednesday pegged between $7.90/b-$8.00/b.